An Online Updating Approach for Testing the Proportional Hazards Assumption with Streams of Survival Data: Introduction

 The rest of this article is organized as follows.
-In Section~\ref{sec:cox}, we briefly review the notation of the Cox model and the test statistic of \cite{grambsch1994}.
-In Section~\ref{sec:online}, we propose our online updating cumulative and window version test statistic for the proportional hazards assumption.
+In Section~\ref{sec:cox}, we review the notation of the Cox model and the test statistic of \cite{grambsch1994}.
+In Section~\ref{sec:online}, we propose our online updating test statistics for the PH assumption.
 We present simulation results in Section~\ref{sec:simu}, and illustrate the usage of the test with an application to the survival time of patients with lymphoma cancer from the SEER data in Section~\ref{sec:SEER}.
 A discussion concludes in Section~\ref{sec:disc}.
+The proposed methods are all implemented in \proglang{R} based on functions from the \pkg{survival} package \citep{Rpkg:survival}, and the code can be found via GitHub \citep{xue2018}.